New London School explosion

 The New London School explosion occurred on March 18, 1937, when a natural gas leak caused an explosion and destroyed the London School in New London, Texas, United States.
-The disaster killed more than 300 students and teachers.
+The disaster killed 295 students and teachers.
 As of 2021, the event is the third-deadliest disaster in the history of Texas, after the 1900 Galveston hurricane and the 1947 Texas City disaster.

-Background of New London School
+Background

 In the mid-1930s, despite the ongoing economic turmoil of the Great Depression, the school district in New London, Texas (formerly known as London) was one of the richest in the United States.
 The 1930 discovery of oil in Rusk County had boosted the local economy, and education spending grew with it.
-The city's taxable value in 1937 had grown to $20 million, with additional revenue seen from fifteen oil wells on district property.
+The city's taxable value in 1937 had grown to $20 million, with additional revenue seen from 15 oil wells on district property.
 The London School, a large structure of steel and concrete, was constructed in 1932 at a cost of $1 million (roughly $ today).
 Its football team, the London Wildcats (a play on the term "wildcatter", for an oil prospector), played in one of the first stadiums in the state to have electric lights.

 The London School was built on sloping ground, and a large air space was enclosed beneath the structure.
 The school board had overridden the original architect's plans for a boiler and steam distribution system, instead opting to install 72 gas heaters throughout the building.

 Early in 1937, the school board canceled their natural gas contract and had plumbers install a tap into Parade Gasoline Company's residue gas line to save money.
 This practice—while not explicitly authorized by local oil companies—was widespread in the area.
 The natural gas extracted with the oil was considered a waste product and was flared off.
 As there was no value to the natural gas, the oil companies turned a blind eye.
 This "raw" or "wet" gas varied in quality from day to day, even from hour to hour.

 Untreated natural gas is both odorless and colorless, so leaks are difficult to detect and may go unnoticed.
 Gas had been leaking from the residue line tap and built up inside the enclosed crawlspace that ran the entire 253 ft length of the main school building's facade.
 Students had been complaining of headaches for some time, but little attention had been paid to the issue.